• Skip to main content

 Note: There needs to be a space after DISM, Online and Cleanup-Image.

-3. Wait for the DISM tool to check your computer for errors and fix them.
+3. Wait for the DISM tool to check the computer for file system errors and fix them.

-After the DISM command has finished running, restart your computer and run the SFC command once again to replace remaining corrupted files (if any) with the correct ones.
+Hence, make sure that you do not interrupt the DISM process in any way.
+Once it is completed, restart the computer and run the SFC command once again to replace remaining corrupted files (if any).

 Related